oneops/oneops-training/includes/user-1-beginner-1-intro.md

 ## Course Mechanics

-- Three one hour long sessions with breaks <!-- .element: class="fragment" -->
+- Three one hour long sessions with breaks
-- Sit back and watch instructor demos <!-- .element: class="fragment" -->
+- Sit back and watch instructor demos
-- Ask questions any time <!-- .element: class="fragment" -->
+- Ask questions any time
-- Reproduce after class at your own pace <!-- .element: class="fragment" -->
+- Reproduce after class at your own pace

 Note:
 - Remind people to mute their audio line